-Moving from ScholarPack to Arbor - Glossary of key terminology
+Moving from ScholarPack to Arbor - Glossary of key terminology and reports

 In this article, we'll look at some of the areas in ScholarPack and their equivalent in Arbor that commonly cause confusion.
 Plus, we've included links to our guidance where you can find out how to get the most out of these areas in Arbor.